 According to a Deloitte survey, 56% of respondents indicated that the pandemic exposed their firm’s shortcomings when it comes to digital capabilities.
 The pandemic catalyzed this ongoing digitization, and having recognized the value of modern technology, achieving full tech enablement has become a priority.
 53% of respondents have a roadmap of where they’d like technology to take them, and 32% are restructuring internal processes based on technology and tools.
 58% of surveyed REITs and 45% of developers said that they wanted to partner with technology companies, showing that firms are responsive to the evolving landscape.

-18. Investors Will Continue to Make Faster Decisions
+22. Investors Will Continue to Make Faster Decisions as Data Efficiencies Rise

 Resulting from the aforementioned proptech revolution is an ongoing paradigm shift in which investors have the deal and data visibility required to make faster, more precise decisions.
 Streamlined access to standardized data allows investors to glean strategic insights at a significantly faster pace than would be possible with more traditional methods, like Excel spreadsheets.

 As larger institutional firms like Blackstone continue to amass unprecedented amounts of capital, as well as benefit from economies of scale, these competitive insights will play a significant role in informing investment strategies.
-Because tech-enabled firms can find the insights they need to make informed investment decisions within centralized systems, investors will continue to operate at a faster pace.
+Because tech-enabled firms can find the insights they need to make informed investment decisions within centralized real estate investment management software, investors will continue to build operational efficiencies.

 Data has always stood as a central pillar of the commercial real estate industry, but the new tools available have increasingly emphasized its value.
 Increasingly frequent data breaches, however, have highlighted the urgent need for a strong focus on cybersecurity.
 To protect against ransomware attacks, firms need to take additional measures, using modern standards as the benchmark.